MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 - What is the seven Spirits?
 1. Some say it is just a reference to Gods completeness as the number of completion is seven.
-2. Others say it is the seven fold Spirit (Seven characteristics of the Holy Spirit) Either way the seven Spirits and the seven stars (The seven angels) is something that God has, given how he speaks about it
+2. Others say it is the seven fold Spirit (Seven characteristics of the Holy Spirit) Either way the seven Spirits and the seven stars (The seven angels/messengers) are something that God HAS, given how he speaks about it.
+He claims ownership over them.
+They belong to Him

 >'Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. '
 ==Revelation 3:2==